sameersbn/docker-gitlab/README.md

 - Private key (.key)
 - SSL certificate (.crt)

-When using CA certified certificates, these are files are provided to you by the CA. When you are using self-signed certificates you need to generate these files yourself.
+When using CA certified certificates, these files are provided to you by the CA. When using self-signed certificates you need to generate these files yourself.
 Skip the following section if you are armed with CA certified SSL certificates.

 #### Generation of Self Signed Certificates
-Generation of self-signed SSL certificates involve a simple 2 step procedure.
+Generation of self-signed SSL certificates involves a simple 3 step procedure.

 **STEP 1**: Create the server private key
 ```bash